Stearnzy/viewing_party_gcp/README.md

 ### PostgreSQL Database Deployment
 I ended up successfully deploying the application to GCP and visiting the home page after the `bundle update` mentioned previously, but trying to create an account or log in resulted in an error.
 Checking the logs, I saw the error `PG::UndefinedTable: ERROR: relation "users" does not exist`, hinting at a database migration issue.
-Currently working on resolving this.
+To fix this, I ended up manually making the migration from the command line using `bundle exec rake appengine:exec -- bundle exec rake db:migrate`.

 ### Lessons